What is an Emotional Affair

 #6.
 He Felt Guilty and Wished to Avoid Hurting His Wife

 He is currently torn between wanting to protect his wife and continuing the emotional affair.
-Also expresses his guilt towards the emotional affair, saying things such as, “I shouldn’t be doing this; I don’t want to upset her.”
+He also expresses his guilt towards the emotional affair, saying things such as, “I shouldn’t be doing this; I don’t want to upset her.”
 She believes that his emotional affair (EA) is no longer happening, but he still looks to her for support.
 However, she is now vying for his hand in marriage and has given him her time, making her emotionally connected.

 The emotional affair tries to keep control over him since she knows she can’t make too many demands or he will go back to his wife emotionally and sexually.
 In the meantime, the emotional affair seems violent and out of control, escalating her fury and desire to manipulate.
 He agrees with her offer to alleviate his guilt and redirect his efforts towards his wife.
 Contact with him is normally restored after around 2–3 days.